Clonazepam Addiction and Treatment

-Addiction to clonazepam will be hard determine if you don’t know the signs and symptoms.
-Generally those who become addicted to the benzodiazepines will have serious complaints about anxiety and their need for medication.
+Addiction to clonazepam will be hard to determine if you don’t know the signs and symptoms.
+Generally, those who become addicted to the benzodiazepines will have serious complaints about anxiety and their need for medication.
 Some might even ask for a temporary solution by asking to use someone else’s medication.

 You may be asking yourself, when exactly does someone become dependent on benzodiazepines?
 According to the U.S. National Library of Medicine, any patient who takes a benzodiazepine for longer than three to four weeks is more likely to have withdrawal symptoms if the drug is ceased abruptly.
 The risk of inducing dependence can be reduced by issuing prescriptions limited to one to two weeks supply.

-An abrupt discontinuation of a benzodiazepines after you’ve become physiologically dependent can result in heavy withdrawal symptoms:
+An abrupt discontinuation of a benzodiazepine after you’ve become physiologically dependent can result in heavy withdrawal symptoms:

 - sleep disturbance

 - some weight loss